-This is put into practice by adding a little bit of code of the permission of the user to the electronic medical record.
-From that moment, every record going on the other side, where research and pharmaceutical companies want to buy it, shows which permission the user gave.
+This is put into practice by adding a little bit of code of the permission of the user to the electronic health record.
+From that moment, every record going on the other side, where research and pharmaceutical companies want to use it, shows which permission the user gave.

 Companies can connect with these people since data is now richer and it allows to drive much faster, efficient and also better research, eventually leading to more cures.
-The process is always pinned back to the Hu-manity.co blockchain, this means that whatever data is sold the blockchain knows it and the patient will receive compensation for the data.
+The process is always pinned back to the Hu-manity.co blockchain.
+This means that whatever data is sold the blockchain knows it and the patient would have the potential to receive compensation for the data.

-The big point is that Hu-manity.co is not holding anybody’s data.
-In that sense, Hu-manity.co can be seen as an agent, collecting the choices about people want their data to be used and connecting the dots by showing to companies the opportunities that this means.
+The big point is that Hu-manity.co is not holding the data.
+In that sense, Hu-manity.co can be seen as an agent, collecting the choices about how people want their data to be used and connecting the dots by showing to companies the opportunities that this means.

 Why Hu-manity.co is using blockchain to do this?

-The big terms when talking about blockchain in healthcare are trust, transparency, track, and trace.
+The big terms when talking about blockchain are trust, transparency, track, and trace.

-In the healthcare industry, right now, when the researchers are receiving the data there is no way with a 100% certainty to know who the other person is, whether the data is accurate.
-It is really hard to connect the data, though.
+In the healthcare industry, right now, when the researchers are receiving the data there is no way with a 100% certainty if the person even exists let alone whether the data is accurate.

 Hu-manity.co is offering 100% verified data since there is a real person on the other hand of the blockchain.
 So that creates this idea of trust and transparency and, on the other hand, track and trace, which is the other beautiful part of the blockchain.

 Furthermore, blockchain is decentralized, that means, it is independent of governments or other organizations.
+The choices made are actually each person’s choice and those choices can be updated at any time.
 Hu-manity.co is using blockchain to actually empower people with a right they have never had before.

 What is the #My31 movement?

-According to Hu-manity.co the ownership of the data must be up to the person, for this he launched the # M31 movement.The idea is a new right to be added to the United Nations Universal Declaration of Human Rights of 1948.
+According to Hu-manity.co, the idea is a new human right to be added to the United Nations Universal Declaration of Human Rights of 1948.
 This right is that everyone should own their data as their property.

 Social networks and search engines are not actually free, the user pays with his / her data for the service.
-In the healthcare industry, at least in the USA, the patient is paying for the for the prescription, for the doctor visit, for the hospital visit and still, the data is sold without giving compensation.
+In the healthcare industry, at least in the USA, the patient is paying for the prescription, for the doctor visit, for the hospital visit and still, the data is sold without giving compensation and typically without the patient having any knowledge of the transaction..
 Hu-manity.co believes that this has to change.